-Also, I am aware that some people think the term “obese” should be eliminated from the lexicon.
-This is due to the amount of negative connotations it has come to be associated with.
+Also, I am aware that some people think the term “obese” should be eliminated from the lexicon due to being offenssve.
+This is due to the amount of negative connotations it has come to be associated with and I understand that on one level.
 And this one I don’t buy into because I don’t believe in word or thought policing by and large.
 Please take that to Tumblr.
 I have used and will always use obese in a clinically defined term (BMI or bodyfat percentage) with no negative connotations associated with it.
 Anything people read into the term beyond that is their own problem, not mine.

 Training the Obese Beginner: Introduction

 Now this is going to be a long series, it came out to 6 parts when all was said and done.
 Today I’m just going to focus on some underlying physiology, some metabolic issues/defects that can occur in the obese.
 Please note that I am making no attempt to be comprehensive, that would be an entire book.